aa29zzjj/Project-1/readme.md

 the course schedule (for class #1) to understand what is expected.
 Be sure to consult the rubric for details on grading.

+# Deliverables
+There are two parts to deliver, all zipped into one file for upload:
+- a PDF containing relevant screeenshots of each part followed by code snippets (which is relative: how much to include is up to you for each part) that produced the result shown in the screenshot.
+- your code, with each of the three tasks zipped together.
+See the end for more detail, but read the project task descriptions first so that you know what the details are talking about.

 # Task 1
 # Use the IntelliJ Project Name:  Project1Task1